Rusty Saunders

-Russell Collier "Rusty" Saunders (March 12, 1906 – November 24, 1967), was an American Major League Baseball outfielder who played in 1927 with the Philadelphia Athletics.
+Russell Collier Saunders (March 12, 1906 – November 24, 1967) was an American Major League Baseball outfielder who played in 1927 with the Philadelphia Athletics.
 He was born and died in Trenton, New Jersey.
 He batted and threw right-handed.
 Saunders began his professional baseball career with the Chambersburg Maroons of the Blue Ridge League in 1927.
-He had a very impressive .983 fielding percentage playing in 95 games as part of the Chambersburg team that won the Blue Ridge Championship that year.
+He had a .983 fielding percentage playing in 95 games as part of the Chambersburg team that won the Blue Ridge Championship that year.
 After the Blue Ridge League season ended, Saunders was called up to the baseball major leagues.
 Saunders had a .133 batting average in five games, two hits in 15 at-bats, in his brief time in the majors.
 He continued to play minor league baseball through the 1931 season.